 - Can You Do Fundraising?

 Fundraising activities are often very common in companies these days as an addition to office parties.
 However, its addition to the party should not be mandatory because not all employees may be open to it or the party’s agenda would not fit these activities.
+If this is the case, separate fundraising events, such as restaurant fundraisers could be organized.

 If you will be considering a fund-raising activity, ask everyone to bring in non-cash gifts that would benefit the charity you will support.
 This way, you can ensure everyone can bring something that matches their budget.